Robotics-lessons/term2-localization-lab/README.md

 * ros-kinetic-amcl

 3. Using URDF (Unified Robot Description Format) to create the robot model which includes pose, inertial, collision and visual data.
-the two sensors - a camera and a laser rangefinder (Hokuyo) was added in this URDF model.
+Two sensors - a camera and a laser rangefinder (Hokuyo) was added in this URDF model.

 4. Three Gazebo plugins were used to help utilize all available gazebo functionality in order to implement specific use-cases for specific models.
 They are:
 * A plugin for the camera sensor.